elunna/nerfhack-changelog/README.md

 * You cannot learn spells that you are restricted in.
 * Spellbooks can generate pre-read.
 * Casting the spell of clairvoyance at skilled lets it persist for a while.
+* Display a single accurate spellcasting retention percentage in the spellbook list.

 ### Spellbook of charm monster
 * This spell is now a directional level 3 spell and only works on the first monster hit.